 You've probably worked out by now that there is no instant cure for bleeding gums: the best way to treat bleeding gums is by improving your oral hygiene.
 You might also need to visit your dentist for a thorough dental cleaning, known as scaling, to properly remove all the plaque below the gum line.

 The video below shows the tools and procedure used for a simple dental scaling.
-We have a separate page that goes into more detail on the scale and polish procedure here.
+We have a separate page that goes into more detail on the scale and polish procedure.

 If your gum disease is in the early stages, you may be able to reverse it and stop your gums from bleeding by adopting these habits for better oral hygiene: